reeshaa/Statefully-Fidgeting/README.md

 We would also like to create a couple version of the same game, which would be an entertainment app for couples too.

+The first challenge being the darkmode, has been enabled in the app.

 Enjoy your quarantine!!